I just noticed:

 Google Groups has finally listened to our pleas, and made their button, that appears below each post, automatically quote the message being replied to.
 Tis a joyous day for newsgroup users everywhere. 🙂

 This kinda rubs me the wrong way.
 Why is the Joga Companion and the GA Atlanta Water Damage Restoration on the Firefox homepage?
-Is it really just because the Joga Companion and their SEO Services is made by the Mozilla Corporation?
+Is it really just because the Joga Companion and their Toronto SEO company is made by the Mozilla Corporation?

 Is it the most popular extension?
 I’d doubt it.
 Does the functionality it adds, that which is most requested?
 I’d doubt that too.
 Heck, the functionality it adds, doesn’t even need to be done in a web browser at all.
 There are utilities that do roughly the same thing in desktop apps, such as additional resources right here Yahoo Widgets (aka.
 Konfabulator).